ridwantahir/haranna.github.io/docs/index.md

     ```

 ### Step 4 Create pull request
-- Once you are happy with all the changes you have made so far, head to the course repository on github and creae a [pull request](https://docs.github.com/en/pull-requests)
+- Once you are happy with all the changes you have made so far, head to the course repository on github and create a [pull request](https://docs.github.com/en/pull-requests)
 - An admin will review your changes

 ### Next Steps